SAP-samples/ams-samples-java/jakarta-ams-sample/README.md

 #### Assign policies
 The index page also contains a direct link to the AMS Admin UI where you can assign policies to a user.
-Follow this [guide](https://github.wdf.sap.corp/pages/CPSecurity/ams-docu/docs/Manage/UserAssignments) for more details.

 Changes should take effect after at most 60 seconds.
 A re-login is not required.

 #### Troubleshooting
-In case you run into any issues running the sample applicatin, a look into the logs might be helpful:
+In case you run into any issues running the sample application, a look into the logs might be helpful:
 <details>
 <summary>Checking logs with Kubernetes</summary>